1. The Woman in the Green Dress (1866)

 Coining the term 'Impressionism'

-When it was exhibited at the Impressionist’s first independent exhibition, ‘Impression, Sunrise’ received an underwhelming response.
+When it was exhibited at the Impressionist’s first independent exhibition of 1874, ‘Impression, Sunrise’ received an underwhelming response.

 Many critics did not bother to even comment on the piece.
 The exception was Louis Leroy, who criticised the painting for being ‘Impressionistic’, hence the rise of ‘Impressionism’ and the ‘Impressionists’.